Skip to main content

 5Machine learning: Predictive metrics (purchase probability, churn probability, predicted revenue).
 Anomaly detection.
 Smart insights that surface changes automatically.

 6Integration: Google Ads, Google Search Console, Google Tag Manager, Looker Studio.
-The Google ecosystem integration is unmatched.
+The Google ecosystem integration is something no other analytics tool can match.
 First-party data collection with consent mode.

 7Limitation: Not a product analytics tool lacks the depth of Mixpanel, Amplitude, or Heap for in-product behavioral analysis.
 UI is complex and unintuitive.
 Exploration reports have a steep learning curve.
 Data processing delays (4-48 hours for some reports).
 Limited real-time analysis.
 No session replay, no feature flags, no experimentation.